Randy Leen

-Randy Leen (born December 22, 1975) is a retired American professional golfer.
+Randy Leen (born December 22, 1975) is an American former professional golfer.

-High school career
+High school and college career

 Leen was born in Dayton, Ohio.
 He graduated from Archbishop Alter High School in Kettering, Ohio.

-College career

-Leen was a three time All-American and three time Big Ten Conference player of the year for the Indiana Hoosiers.
+He was a three time All-American and three time Big Ten Conference player of the year for the Indiana Hoosiers.

 Amateur career

 Leen was the low amateur at the 1996 U.S. Open, beating out Tiger Woods by three shots.
 He played on the 1997 Walker Cup team.

 Professional career

 Leen turned professional in 1998.
 He played on the Buy.com Tour in 2000.
 After many years on the mini-tours, he played on the Nationwide Tour in 2008, but did not earn enough money to keep his card.

-Honors

 In 2011, he joined the Dayton Amateur Golf Hall of Fame.